Luing cattle: History

 Luings were first created by the Cadzow brothers; Ralph, Denis and Shane, in 1947.
 They crossbred two types of cattle to produce the Luing; the Highland as the heifer and the Beef Shorthorn as the bull, and were the first new breed of cattle developed in Britain in over 100 years.
 The Highland was chosen as it contributes the hardiness that we see in the breed today and the Shorthorn because of its fleshing qualities and flavour of meat.
 Through a breeding programme, the three sons established the breed that we have today.
 In 1965, the breed was officially recognised by the British Government.

-Today

 The Cadzow family continue to farm on Luing and the breed remains popular on the surrounding isles, including Scarba and Torsa.
 The breed has been exported to countries across the world including Canada and New Zealand, and is highly regarded for hardiness and ease of handling and marbling of its meat.